 Why I Choose to Mediate

 Mediation affords the parties the opportunity to resolve the controversy that exists by and between themselves.
-At mediation the parties control their own destiny.
-They are in control and get to determine a final disposition of their case.
+At mediation, the parties control their own destiny.
+They get to determine a final disposition of their case.

-In 1978 I was admitted to the Florida Bar.
+In 1978, I was admitted to the Florida Bar.
 After serving as an Assistant County Attorney for Polk County, I accepted an associate position with the Peterson, Myers law firm in Lake Wales.
 There I was involved in general as well as family law litigation.
-I moved to Lakeland in 1981 as a defense attorney with Schott & Dale, P.A.
+I moved to Lakeland in 1981 as an insurance defense attorney with Schott & Dale, P.A.
 Thereafter, I had a plaintiff personal injury, medical malpractice and family practice with Frost & Dale, P.A.

 As a result of the tremendous growth of my mediation practice, I now maintain a very small law practice mainly doing personal injury/wrongful death (plaintiff and defense) as well as some criminal and family matters.

 Membership and Affiliations

 - Past Member of Wilson Inns of Court, an invitation-only group of judges and lawyers dedicated to returning civility to the practice of law.

 - Retained Speaker – Annual Conference of the National Association of Legal Professionals (“How To Prepare for Mediation”)

 - 2-Party Mediation: $162.50 per party per hour (2-hour minimum)

 - 3-Party Mediation: $125.00 per party per hour (2-hour minimum)